-A design system can help product owners develop a stronger and more consistent user experiences quickly and efficiently while strengthening their brand.
+A design system can help develop stronger and more consistent user experiences while strengthening a brand.

 In recent years, design systems have come into focus with the release of systems like Google Material Design and the Apple HIG, these are comprehensive design systems that are used across large platforms and operating systems.

 With user touch-points reaching multiple channels and platforms, consistent user experience can be assisted by leveraging a central design language.